lavingiasa/CSCI201Final/Documentation/Requirments.md

 + It will pull and parse the JSON into a datastructure (most likely ArrayList of Cars)
 + This will be done on a certain time interval
 + This data will be pulled by the database and the client to get the information on the cars that will be overlaid on the maps
++ The server will run in the same program, just on a different thread

 ----